minhnhat2001vt/Code-Validating-Multi-Agent-LLMs/README.md

 ├── utils.py           # Utility functions for threading and other operations ├── OAI_CONFIG_LIST.json  # Configuration file for LLM API keys
 ├── requirements.txt   # Lists the required dependencies
+├── coding/            # Folder to store generated and validated code
 ```

 ## Installation